 What is the ban?

-It will be illegal to smoke in a car (or other vehicles) with anyone under 18 present.
+It is illegal to smoke in a car (or other vehicles) with anyone under 18 present.

 Is there a fine?